Aluminium alloy: Aerospace alloys

 U.S. gunmaker Smith & Wesson produces revolvers with frames composed of scandium alloy and cylinders of titanium.

 Potential use as Space Materials

-Due to its light-weight and high strength, aluminium alloys are desired materials to be applied in spacecraft, satellites and other components to be deployed in space.
+Due to its light weight and high strength, aluminium alloys are desired materials to be applied in spacecraft, satellites, and other components to be deployed in space.
 However, this application is limited by the energetic particle irradiation emitted by the Sun.
 The impact and deposition of solar energetic particles within the microstructure of conventional aluminium alloys can induce the dissolution of most common hardening phases, leading to softening.
-The recently introduced crossover aluminium alloys are being tested as a surrogate to 6xxx and 7xxx series in environments where energetic particle irradiation is a major concern.
+The recently introduced crossover aluminium alloys are being tested as surrogates to 6xxx and 7xxx series alloys in environments where energetic particle irradiation is a major concern.
 Such crossover aluminium alloys can be hardened via precipitation of a chemical complex phase known as T-phase in which the radiation resistance has been proved to be superior than other hardening phases of conventional aluminium alloys.